 Query

-Columns visualizations are powered by its query engine.
-Most queries consist of:
+Columns visualizations are powered by a query engine.
+Most queries include:

 - Metrics: Values or aggregated values from your dataset

-- Dimensions: Keys used to break down metric values
+- Dimensions: Keys used to break down metrics

-- Filters: Conditions used to narrow down your data
+- Filters: Conditions used to narrow the dataset

 Metric (Value)

-A metric is a numeric field, typically used to measure or aggregate data.
+A metric is a numeric field used to measure or aggregate data.

 You can configure metrics to compute: